-Rivers were classified into 6 different sizes, expressed in upstream drainage area (UDA) (km), with the ranges increasing in powers of 10.
-River classifications based on UDA, depicted in Figure 3b for Nigeria, were as follows: stream (10-100 km), small river (100-1,000 km), medium river (1,000-10,000 km), medium-large river (10,000-100,000 km), large river (100,000-1,000,000 km), and huge river (>1,000,000 km).
+Rivers were classified into six different sizes, expressed in upstream drainage area (UDA) (km2), with the ranges increasing in powers of 10.
+River classifications based on UDA, depicted in Fig. 3b for Nigeria, were as follows: stream (10-100 km2), small river (100-1000 km2), medium river (1000-10000 km2), medium-large river (10000-100000 km2), large river (100 000-1000 000 km2), and huge river (> 1 000 000 km2).

 Flood exposure is first calculated using the GHS-POP layer.
 Globally, we find 1.94 billion people susceptible to flooding from rivers with a UDA greater than 10 km2.
 Breaking this down by continent, Asia's flood exposure is 1.49 billion, Africa's is 203 million, Europe's is 104 million, North America's is 81 million, South America's is 59 million, and Oceania's is 3.5 million.
-Splitting global flood exposure by river size, of the total exposed: 18.2% are from streams, 26.4% from small rivers, 23.7% from medium rivers, 17.2% from medium-large rivers, 8.4% from large rivers, and 6.1% from huge rivers.
-Asia makes up over 75% of the total global flood exposure, the majority of this amount coming from India and China, which are by far the two most exposed countries (see Figure 3a).
+Splitting global flood exposure by river size, of the total exposed, 18.2% are from streams, 26.4 % from small rivers, 23.7 % from medium rivers, 17.2 % from medium-large rivers, 8.4 % from large rivers, and 6.1 % from huge rivers.
+Asia makes up over 75% of the total global flood exposure, the majority of this amount coming from India and China, which are by far the two most exposed countries (see Fig. 3a).
 Roughly half of India's flood exposure is from streams and small rivers.
 Comparably, in China, this figure is closer to a third.
-This is likely due to the degree of urbanisation in both countries; the percentage of China's urban population is double that of India's (WorldBank, 2018).
-Urban areas are disproportionately located on large rivers due to the historical tendency for settlements to form in areas fertile for farming and convenient for transport (McCool et al., 2009).
+This is likely due to the degree of urbanization in both countries; the percentage of China's urban population is double that of India's (Worldbank, 2018).
+Urban areas are disproportionately located on large rivers due to the historical tendency for settlements to form in areas fertile for farming and convenient for transport (McCool et al., 2008).
 As such, a greater proportion of flood exposure in China comes from larger rivers, whereas in India, a greater proportion comes from rural exposure to smaller rivers.
-Rivers classified as 'huge' are only found in some countries, but often they pose a large proportion of the national flood risk.
+Rivers classified as "huge" are only found in some countries, but often they make up a large proportion of the national flood risk.
 For example, the Brahmaputra in Bangladesh and the Nile in Egypt and Sudan are responsible for just under half of the national flood exposure in their respective countries.